 Many leaders intrinsically understand the importance of creating a great team or company culture.
-In my last post we talked about ways of driving business results by building an awesome culture, but in working with many leaders to help them build that killer culture I’ve found there are a few key concepts that change the way they approach the task.
+In a previous post I talked about ways of driving business results by building an awesome culture, but in working with many leaders to help them build that killer culture I’ve found there are a few key concepts that change the way they approach the task.

 1. Culture transcends talent

-If you look at the top sport franchise dynasties of the past 20 years, it’s interesting to see how certain teams keep managing to win championship despite significant turnover in their rosters.
-In a recent HBR article, LinkedIn founder Reid Hoffman points out that the New England Patriots, San Antonio Spurs, and the Boston Red Sox have collectively won 11 league championships since 1999, even though only a single player from each team’s initial championship, still plays for the team.
+If you look at the top sport franchise dynasties of the past 20 years, it’s interesting to see how certain teams keep managing to win championships despite significant turnover in their rosters.
+LinkedIn founder Reid Hoffman points out that the New England Patriots, San Antonio Spurs, and the Boston Red Sox have collectively won 11 league championships between 1999 and 2014, even though only a single player from each team’s initial championship played for the team consistently over that period.
 As a Canadian hockey fan, I’ve seen my Olympic hockey teams (both men and women—Go Canada!) consistently win gold medals despite the same trend.

 The corollary is that if you’re successful in creating an awesome culture, it will act as a lightning rod for like-minded talent.
 Think about the culture of innovation, technological advancement, and user-focus at companies like Apple or Google.
 People who are attracted to working at those companies are often drawn to that culture first, making the importance of instilling and reinforcing that culture paramount to becoming a market leader.

 2. 80% of your culture comes from your leadership